Why learn online?

 If you’re feeling overwhelmed and unsure where to start with online learning — don’t worry.
 Meet with someone who understands to explain your situation, make a customized plan and get adjusted to your new learning environment.

-One-on-one academic coaching offers personalized guidance to support your success in an online learning environment.
+One-on-one academic peer mentoring offers personalized guidance to support your success in an online learning environment.
 Meet with an academic coach to discuss study strategies, time-management skills, assignment work plans and more.

-Academic coaching appointments are 30 minutes long, and you can book as many appointments as you need in a semester.
+Academic peer mentoring appointments are 30 minutes long, and you can book as many appointments as you need in a semester.
 At this time, all appointments will take place online using Zoom.
 After you register on OSCARplus, you will receive a link to connect with your session.

 With online courses, you may find that your writing skills are more important than ever.
 For example, in many online courses, you get participation marks by posting on discussion boards instead of communicating in a physical classroom.
 Meet with a writing advisor to polish your writing skills so you can communicate your ideas effectively.